 “This is a warm and loving family that has been hit hard by illness and the economy.”—Sharyl Peluso

 “This program inspires the whole DryHome team.
-Using our skills to give a roof to a neighbor in need is great way to finish the year,” added Gotschi.
+Using our skills to give a roof to a neighbor in need is a great way to finish the year,” added Gotschi.
 “Next year is the 10th anniversary of our free roof program.
 To celebrate, we plan to give away two roofs in 2012.”

 Last year, Hubert Laconia, a grandfather and Korean War veteran of Sterling, Va., won the award.
 Other winners have included: Good Shepherd Alliance, a nonprofit that serves Loudoun County’s homeless, Reston Interfaith, a nonprofit serving the homeless; Falls Church Cub Scout House; Gabriel Homes, a nonprofit that serves adults with developmental disabilities; Mrs. Caylor, a Leesburg resident and volunteer; and Bernie Cline, an elderly Alexandria resident in desperate need of a roof replacement.